The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Published 24 April 2016 by Kyri Levendi

 Proof of your identity and address can be requested when applying for a new account.

 When you want to open a new account, there are a few things you need to think about.
 At the top of this list should be the type of account you want.
-Your options could include a traditional current account, a basic bank account or an alternative like the thinkmoney Personal Account.
+Your options could include a traditional current account, a basic bank account or an alternative like the thinkmoney Managed Current Account.

 With most, you will have to fill in a form to apply.
 As part of this, you’ll need to provide proof of your identity including your full name, date of birth and address.
 But what exactly counts as proof of address?
 Let’s find out.

 Why do I need to prove my identity?

 Before we do that, you may be wondering why you need to prove your identity.
 It’s so the bank, building society or alternative provider you’re opening an account with can meet UK money laundering regulations.
 These are in place to help stop criminals using financial products for illegal activity.

 Not only that but with identity theft in the UK on the rise, having this in place can help to ensure that criminals aren’t using your personal data to open an account in your name.